dannyquist/re/ghidra/ghidra-getting-started.md

 ## Installation

-Saunter over to http://ghidre-sre.org and downlod the latest copy.
+Saunter over to http://ghidre-sre.org and download the latest copy.

 ### Linux setup steps